HansMeershoek/WBS-Coding-School/README.md

 **Dates:** June 3 - November 30, 2024
 **Duration:** 24-week part-time (408 hours)

+My certificate can be found in the [certificates](./certificates) directory.

 ## Acquired Skills

 During this comprehensive Data Science program, I developed proficiency in the following areas: